401K

 Understanding Social Security's Limitations

-Social Security benefits typically replace only about 40% of pre-retirement income for average earners, and this percentage decreases for higher-income individuals.
-The system faces long-term funding challenges, with the Social Security Trustees projecting that without congressional action, benefits may need to be reduced by approximately 20% by 2034.
+Social Security benefits typically replace only about 40% of pre-retirement income for average earners.
+The system faces long-term funding challenges, with projections that benefits may need to be reduced by approximately 20% by 2034 without congressional action.

 How to Avoid It